Shadowfen/jshu/README.md

     have been tested elsewhere and we now wish to test the operation of the script as a whole.
 Thus, this script provides increment_build.sh with data, runs it, and evaluates the resultant data after execution is done.

+* wrapper_multipleTest.sh - This test script demonstrates the usage of the JSHU wrapper upon multiple individual and documented tests, resulting in a single xml file, with minimal API interfaces for external projects.

+* wrapper_multipleTest.sh - This test script demonstrates the usage of the JSHU wrapper on standalone individual tests, resulting in multiple xml files, with minimal API interfaces for external projects.